 Using Electronic Reserves

 § Students must be registered in the Library’s circulation system to borrow items from the E-Reserves.
-All E-Reserves material are available online in the BlackBoard course management system and can be located by course number and/or instructor name.
+All E-Reserves material are available online in the Canvas course management system and can be located by course number and/or instructor name.

 Do I need a password to access electronic reserve?

-Yes, when you enter the BlackBoard course management system you will be prompted to enter your University Internet ID (also referred to e-mail username) and password.
+Yes, when you enter the Canvas course management system you will be prompted to enter your University Internet ID (also referred to e-mail username) and password.
 This is the same information that you're required to enter for logging into library databases and numerous other systems on campus.

 How do I access the materials for my course?

 Your instructor will provide a link from his or her Canvas course page directly to the readings for your course;

 Can I print and download files from electronic reserves?

 Yes, the Adobe Acrobat Reader allows you to view, navigate, and print all or a portion of a PDF document and download all of a PDF document across all major computer platforms.
 Please note: we use image software scanning which gives us the best quality document but also makes the file size larger.
 In order to minimize downloading time and failures large documents are divided into smaller segments, which will need to be accessed separately.

 During the print command, you are asked whether you wish to print the complete document or wish to use the option of choosing the pages you want printed.
 This allows only the pages necessary for the users' research to be selected from the document.
 Within Adobe Reader, click on the printer icon to activate the print function.
 Options for either printing the entire document, or selected pages of documents, or the current page will appear.